 There are many types of authentication methods.
 These include:

 In 2021, all sorts of applications are giving their users access to their service using a method of authentication, or multiple methods.
 Whether you use these services as a daily activity, part of a job, or access information to finish a specific task, you need to authenticate yourself in one way or another.
 This happens for security reasons - it is essential to make sure that users accessing protected information are who they claim to be.

 Types of authentication can vary from one to another depending on the sensitivity of the information you're trying to access.
 Applications usually require different authentication methods, each corresponding to its risk level.

 In this article, we'll dive deep into this topic and tell you about the various methods to authenticate users, ensure security, and find out which method is applicable for which authentication use case.

 Before we go through different methods, we need to understand the importance of authentication in our daily lives.
 Imagine it as the first line of defence, allowing access to data only to users who are approved to get this information.
 In order to make this defence stronger, organisations add new layers to protect the information even more.

 Some authentication factors are stronger than others.
 The level of security entirely depends on the information you try to access in each case.
 We live in an era of ever-increasing data breaches.
 Simple password credentials are not so sufficient anymore to authenticate users online.
 Companies and organisations set up multiple factors of authentication for more security.
 Each one of them has its unique strengths and weaknesses.
 This is why we need to understand the different methods to authenticate users online.

 There are a lot of different methods to authenticate people and validate their identities.
 Different systems need different credentials for confirmation.
-Depending on each use case, this credential can either be a password, biometrics, a digital token, digital certificate, etc.
+Depending on each use case, this credential can either be a password, biometric authentication, two-factor authentication, a digital token, digital certificate, etc.

 Here are the most common methods for successful authentication, which can ensure the security of your system that people use daily: